am80l/react-demo-app/README.md

 ![Flux Diagram](https://github.com/am80l/react-demo-app/blob/master/images/widget-diagram.png)

 ## Deployment
-Widgets will have dedicated CI pulling from Github using Jenkins and should be deployable independent from the API/Application (LC) they consume Jenkins will will also kick off npm, karma and webpack to install dependencies, run unit tests using phantom.js, and compile and package the widget for production.
+Widgets will have dedicated CI pulling from Github using Jenkins and should be deployable independent from the API/Application (LC) they consume.
+Jenkins will will also kick off npm, karma and webpack to install dependencies, run unit tests using phantom.js, and compile and package the widget for production.

 ![Deploy Diagram](https://github.com/am80l/react-demo-app/blob/master/images/deploy-diagram.png)